Dmitry Belik: Biography

 Dmitry Belik was born in Kular, Ust-Yansky District, Russia, on 17 October 1969.
 According to some other sources, they indicate that he was born on 1 January 1970.

 Belik moved to Sevastopol from Kemerovo in 1990.

-From May 1995 to June 2013, he was director, then demoted to deputy director of the private enterprise Big Crimea in Sevastopol.
+From May 1995 to June 2013 he was director, then demoted to deputy director of the private enterprise Big Crimea in Sevastopol.

-In 2006, he graduated from the Modern Humanitarian Academy in Moscow with a degree in economics.
+In 2006 he graduated from the Modern Humanitarian Academy in Moscow with a degree in economics.

-In 2007, he founded the first private Orthodox general education school "Mariampol" in Sevastopol.
+In 2007 he founded the first private Orthodox general education school "Mariampol" in Sevastopol.

 Belyk was a member of the Sevastopol City Council of the IV, V, and VI convocations.
 He was the chairman of the Land Commission; in the 5th convocation, and the chairman of the Standing Committee on Urban Development Policy, Regulation of Land and Water Relations.

 In the 6th convocation, he was the chairman of the standing commission on industry, agro-industrial complex, trade and entrepreneurship, and a member of the standing commission on social and humanitarian issues as of 21 June 2013.

 He was a member of the Party of Regions.

 Simultaneously, from 21 June 2013, Belyk became the deputy chairman of the Sevastopol City State Administration for Social Policy.

 From 4 March 2014 to 13 May 2014, Belik served as the acting head of the administration of Sevastopol.
 He supported the beginning of the temporary occupation of Crimea and took an active part in the work of the occupying government.

-Since 2014, he has been a deputy secretary of the Sevastopol Regional Branch and a member of the Regional Political Council of the Sevastopol Branch of the United Russia party.
+Since 2014 he has been a deputy secretary of the Sevastopol Regional Branch and a member of the Regional Political Council of the Sevastopol Branch of the United Russia party.

-Since 2015, he has been wanted by the prosecutor's office of Ukraine on suspicion of high treason.
+Since 2015 he has been wanted by the prosecutor's office of Ukraine on suspicion of high treason.

-On 22 May 2016, he won the preliminary party vote of the United Russia party and was nominated as a candidate for the State Duma in Sevastopol at the 15th party congress.
+On 22 May 2016 he won the preliminary party vote of the United Russia party and was nominated as a candidate for the State Duma in Sevastopol at the 15th party congress.
 In the parliamentary elections of the State Duma on 18 September 2016, Belik, as in Sevastopol single-mandate constituency No. 219, had won in a single-mandate constituency, gaining 46,960 votes (33.24%).

 In the VII convocation of the State Duma, he is a member of the United Russia faction and is a member of the committee on budget and taxes.

+Sanctions

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government in 2016 in relation to the Russo-Ukrainian War.

-Since November 2016, Belik and among the 6 members of the State Duma elected in Crimea, has been subject to sanctions imposed by the European Union, with a ban on entry to the territory of the European Community and freezing of their accounts in the EU.
+Since November 2016 Belik and among the 6 members of the State Duma elected in Crimea, has been subject to sanctions imposed by the European Union, with a ban on entry to the territory of the European Community and freezing of their accounts in the EU.